 Challenges and Limitations

-While 3D printing holds immense potential for the fashion industry, it also faces several challenges and limitations:
+While 3D printing holds immense potential for the fashion industry, it also faces several challenges and limitations.
+The main challenges of 3D printing in fashion include limited materials, high costs, technical skill requirements, and slower mass-production speeds.

 - Material Limitations: The range of materials available for 3D printing is expanding, but it still lags behind traditional textiles in terms of variety and performance.
 Developing materials that offer the same flexibility, durability, and comfort as conventional fabrics is an ongoing challenge.